 Well, Dear Reader, there is an alternative – and the alternative is the West Country.
 House prices are cheaper here too!
 Both my home life and work life have flourished since I moved here and personally I cannot recommend it enough.

 The Theatre Royal’s programme is diverse and exciting.
 You may sometimes have to wait for West End productions to come to Bath but when they do you can get great seats for a fraction of the price of the London theatres.
-There
+There are a huge amount of award winning restaurants here like degustation restaurant Menu Gordon Jones and vegetarian Acorn, as well as all the chains.
+Unless its Saturday, you’re unlikely to need to make a booking.

 The canal runs through the city with a cycle path that gives you easy access to nearby beautiful Bathampton and if you go the other way, Bristol is about 16 miles away.
 If you’re like me and feel like a walk in the country can only be justified with a stop in a country pub, both the walks and the pubs are achingly close by.
 My current favourite is The Longs Arms that serves the best Sunday roast I’ve ever had in a pub, second only to my Mums.